 A Final Word

 In terms of what you actually put into your training, that’s up to you!
 Make it as intense (or not) as you like.
 Start off easy and see where it takes you.
-The point is to be and stay active, combat the sedentary mindset and utilise the muscles that are all too easy to neglect.
+The point is to be and stay active, combat the sedentary mindset and utilize the muscles that are all too easy to neglect.
 Avoid the onset of debilitating conditions before it is too late!!

 Tips to reduce time spent being sedentary